-To request additional information regarding the definitions, procedures, and qualifications for obtaining the credit, contact: Indiana Department of Commerce, Enterprise Zone Board, One North Capitol, Suite 700, Indianapolis, Indiana, 46204, or call (317) 232-8905.
+Request additional information regarding the definitions, qualifications, and procedures for obtaining the credit from: The Indiana Department of Commerce, Enterprise Zone Board, One North Capitol, Suite 700, Indianapolis, Indiana 46204 or call (317) 232-8905;

 • Investment Cost Credit- Effective for tax years beginning after December 31, 1994, a limited liability company is entitled to an enterprise zone investment cost credit against adjusted gross income tax liability provided under I.C.
-6-3.1-10-4 for a qualified investment made in a designated zone located in Vigo County, Indiana.
+6-3.1-10-4 for a qualified invest ment made in a designated zone located in Vigo County, Indiana.
 The limited liability company may carry over any excess credit to succeeding taxable years.

-This program is administered by: Indiana Department of Commerce, One North Capitol, Suite 700, Indianapolis, Indiana, 46204, or call (317) 232-8911;
+The Indiana Department of Commerce adminsters this program, One North Capitol, Suite 700, Indianapolis, Indiana 46204, telephone number (317) 232-8911;

-• Maternity Home Tax Credit - An income tax and unused carryover credit is allowed for maternity home owners providing a temporary residence to at least one pregnant woman for at least 60 consecutive days during the pregnancy.
+• Maternity Home Tax Credit - An income tax and unused carryover credit is allowed for maternity home owners who provide a temporary residence to at least one pregnant woman for at least 60 consecutive days during the pregnancy.
 If more than one entity has an ownership interest in a maternity home, each may claim the credit in proportion to its ownership interest.
 The maternity home owner must annually file an application with the State Department of Health in order to be eligible to claim this credit.

 A copy of the application approved by the State Department of Health must be attached to verify the credit claimed.
-For more information about and an application for this credit, contact the Maternal and Child Health Division at (317) 233-1261.
+Contact the Maternal and Child Health Division at (317) 633-8451 for the application and more information about this credit;